Backed by

 Using Drama to Address Traumatic Events in Pupils’ Lives in a Safe and Nurturing Environment

-The workshops generally culminate in a True Stories showcase performance, where pupils have the opportunity to share their learning and experiences through creative expression.
-This is followed by a celebration ceremony to recognise and celebrate the achievements and growth of all participants at the conclusion of the programme.
+The full programme generally culminates in a True Stories showcase performance, giving pupils the opportunity to share their learning and creative interpretations.
+This is followed by a celebration ceremony recognising the growth, achievements, and resilience of all participants.

 Unlocking Your Potential Initiative